RajanSandha/auto_blog/_posts/2025-05-01-cook-chose-poorly-how-apple-blew-up-its-control-ov.md

 - web
 - ai
 - data
 excerpt: In 2021, a federal judge ruled that Apple had to loosen its grip, ever so slightly, on the App Store.
-On Wednesday, nearly four years later, that same judge fou
+On Wednesday, nearly four years later, that same judge found Apple failed to comply.
 header:
   teaser: /assets/images/_cook_chose_poorly___how_apple_blew_up_its_control_20250501122318.jpg
 toc: true